 KUCR believes the travel questioned totaling \$10,763 was necessary and reasonable for the award.
-The presentation of research findings at conferences, such as the one in Sector, is deemed beneficial to the project and is seen as part of the dissemination and sharing of research results with colleagues.
-KUCR stated that the documentation was provided during the audit to demonstrate that the purpose of the Sector stay was for the PI to collaborate with a colleague at the University Sector.
+The presentation of research findings at conferences, such as the one in deemed beneficial to the project and is seen as part of the dissemination and sharing of research results with colleagues.
+KUCR stated that the documentation was provided during the audit to demonstrate that the purpose of the demonstrate that the purpose of the demonstrate that the purpose of the demonstrate with a colleague at the University demonstrates.
 Such an outreach program is also part of the broader impact for the NSF award, and this demonstrates that the collaboration travel expense is reasonable, because it supported the furtherance and aims of the NSF award.
-KUCR stated that the stays in Sector were taken as personal days between travel days and hotels were only paid on travel days, which is a reasonable expense related to the NSF award.
+KUCR stated that the stays in were taken as personal days between travel days and hotels were only paid on travel days, which is a reasonable expense related to the NSF award.
 KUCR contends that the effort allocation is a reasonable way to determine proportional benefit.